roeszler/reabook/README.md

 * [x] Create the code for the model, viewer and controller.

-* [x] Test the completed functionality that incldes email submission.
+* [x] Test the completed functionality that includes email submission.

 </details>